Il-Wasla tal-George Cross fil-Marsa

 with the support of the Ministry For The National Heritage, The Arts And The Local Government, Malta Tourism Authority and with the participation of Marsa Historical and Cultural Group, Soċjeta’ Mużikali Trinita’ Qaddisa Marsa, Maria Regina Socjeta’ Muzikali Marsa, the Marsa Scouts Pipes and Drums and the Association of Maltese Arms Collectors and Shooters.

-Participate in the George Cross public exhibition reconstruction
+Participation in the George Cross public exhibition reconstruction

 The George Cross awarded to the people of Malta was toured around the island right after the official presentation.
 Marsa was no exception.
 The preparations on the day for welcoming the medal and the citation from the King were made by local organisations of the village or the district.
 But a common sight on many occasions was the presence of a police or military marching band, police officers performing sentry duties and distinguished guests, military officers and local leaders of local organisations.

-For our 2022 reconstruction in Marsa, we welcome the participation of the “Soċjeta’ Mużikali Trinita’ Qaddisa Marsa” and “Maria Regina Socjeta’ Muzikali Marsa” that will liven the streets in preparation for the arrival of the George Cross; The Marsa Scouts Pipes & Drums will lead the way for the guards and the award.
+For our 2022 reconstruction in Marsa, we welcomed the participation of the “Soċjeta’ Mużikali Trinita’ Qaddisa Marsa” and “Maria Regina Socjeta’ Muzikali Marsa” that will liven the streets in preparation for the arrival of the George Cross; The Marsa Scouts Pipes & Drums lead the way for the guards and the award.

 It’s as if a window back in time has opened where the public can step in and re-live, but with a modern twist.